dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0901.md

 </ErrorBoundary>

-Error boundaries are not only a good idea—they're essential for retaining users in production, and they'll prevent some small bug in a relatively unimportant component from bringing down the entire application.
+Error boundaries are not only a good idea — they're essential for retaining users in production, and they'll prevent some small bug in a relatively unimportant component from bringing down the entire application.

 Code Splitting